SantoriniDave.com

 Ammoudi Bay

 At the northwestern foot of the village is a picturesque and well-known cove called Ammoudi Bay.
-Many boat tours and day trips to Thirassia Island arrive and leave from this bay, and this area has been used as a location for many films, incuding Summer Lovers, Laura Croft: Tomb Raider, and The Sisterhood of the Traveling Pants.
+Many boat tours and day trips to Thirassia Island arrive and leave from this bay, and this area has been used as a location for many films, incuding Summer Lovers, Lara Croft: Tomb Raider, and The Sisterhood of the Traveling Pants.
 There are a few great traditional tavernas in Ammoudi Bay, sitting right over the water and offering plenty of fresh seafood options.
 If you follow the path west past the restaurants, you will find a beautiful (and rocky) swimming spot.

 To access Ammoudi Bay on foot, there is a trail near the castle ruins with about 200 to 300 steps (depending what you read or who you ask) leading down to the bay.
-(See photos below.)
 By car, head north past central Oia on the main road; Ammoudi Bay is about 1.5 km down a very narrow road that’s busy in high season.
 There is limited parking at the bay and it is almost always full.
-Many people walk down on the footpath, grab a bite to eat at a taverna, and then ask the wait staff to call taxi to take them back up the hill.
+Many people walk down on the footpath, grab a bite to eat at a taverna, and then ask the wait staff to call a taxi to take them back up the hill.

 Fira to Oia Hike